Lili Elbe: Marriage and modelling

 Elbe met Gerda Gottlieb while they were students at the Royal Danish Academy of Fine Arts in Copenhagen, and they married in 1904 when Gottlieb was nineteen and Elbe twenty-two.
 Gerda came from a conservative family, as her father was a vicar in the Lutheran church.
 They worked as illustrators, with Elbe specialising in landscape paintings while Gottlieb illustrated books and fashion magazines.

 They travelled throughout Italy and France before settling in Paris in 1912, where Elbe could live more openly as a woman by posing as Gottlieb's sister-in-law.
-Elbe received the Neuhausens prize in 1907 and exhibited at Kunstnernes Efterårsudstilling (the Artists' Fall Exhibition) at the Vejle Art Museum in Denmark, where she remains represented, and in the Saloon and Salon d'Automne in Paris.
+Elbe received the Neuhausens prize in 1907 and exhibited at Kunstnernes Efterårsudstilling (the Artists' Autumn Exhibition) at the Vejle Museum of Art in Denmark, where she remains represented, and in the Saloon and Salon d'Automne in Paris.

 Elbe started dressing in women's clothes after she found she enjoyed the stockings and heels she wore to fill in for Gottlieb's model, actress Anna Larssen, who, on one occasion, had been late for a sitting.
 Larssen suggested the name Lili, and, by the 1920s, Elbe regularly presented with that name as a woman, attending various festivities and entertaining guests in her house.
 Gottlieb became famous for her paintings of beautiful women with haunting, almond-shaped eyes, dressed in chic apparel.
 The model for these depictions of petites femmes fatales was Elbe.
 Elbe stopped painting after her transition.